Gina Davis, MS, CGC

 Adrianne Naddell studied Occupational Education and Health Care Administration at Wayland Baptist University and completed the Genetics Assistant training program through the Johns Hopkins School of Medicine.
 A tenacious learner, she put herself through college while working full-time as a manager in wholesale, even with multiple moves as a military spouse.
 She and her husband were challenged by infertility and were eventually able to have their children through IVF.
 She found it a great privilege to spend her childrens' infant and toddler years at home with them, and pursued an opportunity to work with children with special needs when her children went to school.
 She is happy now to assist those who, like her, have experienced difficulty with fertility and long to be parents.
 She brings compassion, diligence, and attention to detail in her work with Advocate Genetics, understanding the critical importance of this work in helping people create their own precious families.

 “Having been through the process of trying to conceive through IUI and IVF, I feel a strong empathy for those in similar situations.
 As a patient myself, I believe such experience is of great importance when working with families going through the emotional roller coaster of reproductive medicine.”

 Genetic Counseling Assistant

 Rachel Hull is currently pursuing her Master of Science in genetic counseling at the University of Arizona.
-She earned her Bachelor of Science in biochemistry and molecular biology with a minor in psychology from the University of California, Davis.
-She has gained insight into world of genetic counseling through her roles as the president of Genetic Counseling Club at UC Davis and a volunteer with the Division of Genomic Medicine at the UC Davis MIND Institute.
+She earned her Bachelor of Science in biochemistry and molecular biology with a minor in psychology from the University of California, Davis in 2019.
+She has gained insight into world of genetic counseling through her roles as the president of Genetic Counseling Club at UC Davis and as a volunteer with the Division of Genomic Medicine at the UC Davis MIND Institute.
 She also brings experience in research and writing through working in several laboratories and serving as the editor-in-chief of an undergraduate life sciences journal.
-Rachel is excited to apply her knowledge to assist Advocate Genetics and to be part of such a special time in patients’ lives.
+Rachel is delighted to continue assisting Advocate Genetics during her graduate studies and to be part of such a special time in patients’ lives.